 These past five months have brought with them unprecedented challenges.
-Now in our 19th full week of remote work, we’ve had to reimagine ways to advance our work by adapting our efforts and outreach.
+Now in our 19th full week of remote work, we’ve had to reimagined ways to advance our work by adapting our efforts and outreach.
 We wanted to take this time to share with you a few examples of how we’ve been able to do this.

 Thanks to innovative technology, strong partnerships, and our committed team, our research studies have continued and even expanded during this time.
 First, we were able to open TMW-Early Childhood Educator (ECE), our free online professional development, to hundreds of educators outside of our original randomized control trial.
 Since April, more than 460 educators have enrolled and nearly 200 have completed the course.
-Additionally, we’ve worked with our partners in Palm Beach County, Florida, to begin offering TMW-Newborn remotely to enable families to participate even without in-person interactions in hospitals.
+Additionally, we’ve worked with our partners in Palm Beach County, Florida, to begin offering TMW-Newborn remotely to enable families to participate even without in-person interactions in hospitals and clinics.
 We’ve also adapted our flagship English Home Visiting program to a fully-remote model, where both video sessions and assessments are conducted virtually.

 Prior to the pandemic, the TMW Center had begun to pilot Let’s Talk and Let’s Talk Dads group programs in communities across the country.
 When in-person gathering were no longer an option, we quickly adapted our curricula and research methods to offer online versions.
 Collaboration with our partners has been integral to these changes as we work to understand how to make the adaptations fit parents’ access to technology, organizations’ changing budgets, local stay-at-home orders and more.
 We’re excited to share that, through our partnership with Southwest Human Development in Phoenix, Arizona, we’ve launched our first fully-remote Let’s Talk Dads pilot with 20 dads participating in the Zoom-based sessions.